+The \permut relates to the \emph{Distance to Measure} (DTM)~\cite{Chazal_Cohen-Steiner_Merigot:11:inference_for_prob}, which is the square average of the distances to the $k$ nearest neighbors.
+The DTM has the advantage of being robust, in terms of the Wasserstein distance, to perturbations on the sample~\cite[Sec.~3]{Chazal_Cohen-Steiner_Merigot:11:inference_for_prob}.
+However, most of the existing methods for sparsifying filtrations obtained via the DTM~\cite{buchet-sheehy_2016_persist-homol-measures, Anai_Chazal_etc-2019-DTM_filtrations, guibas_witnessed_k_distance} require a preliminary approximation by weighted distances.
+Our approach might be adaptable to directly sparsify DTM filtrations.

-While we concentrate on the case of a single value of $k$, we pose the question whether our methods can be used to approximate the multi-cover bifiltration, as studied in~\cite{kerber_corbet-2023-multicover_bifiltration}.
-The extension is not straight-forward because there is no direct relation between the approximate filtrations on level $k$ and $k+1$.
-We speculate that the technique of double-nerve constructions of~\cite{kerber_corbet-2023-multicover_bifiltration} could be useful in this context.
-The presence of an exponential factor on $k$ in our size bounds suggests a restriction of our approach's usability to small portions of the bifiltration, for small $k$.
-The exponential factor on $k$ also carries over to the expected computation time.
-Reducing that dependency on $k$ is another possible line of future work.
-Note that~\cite[Prop.~5]{kerber_corbet-2023-multicover_bifiltration} gives a size bound of $\mathcal{O}\left(n^{d+1}\right)$ for the exact version, but we ask whether a polynomial bound on $k$ could be achieved without such a blow-up in the dependency on $n$.
+Our techniques also yield a linear-sized approximation of the multicover bifiltration up to $\maxk$.
+However, the presence of an exponential factor on $\maxk$ in our size bounds suggests a restriction of our approach's usability to small values of $\maxk$.
+The exponential factor also carries over to the expected computation time.
+Reducing that dependency on $\maxk$ is another possible line of future work.
+Note that~\cite[Prop.~5]{kerber_corbet-2023-multicover_bifiltration} gives a size bound of $\mathcal{O}\left(n^{d+1}\right)$ for the exact version, but we ask whether a polynomial bound on $\maxk$ could be achieved without such a blow-up in the dependency on $n$.

+We point out in this context that the double-nerve construction of \cite{kerber_corbet-2023-multicover_bifiltration} could be applied in Section~\ref{sec:multicovers}: instead of taking the nerve over all $\ell$-cones with $k\leq\ell\leq\maxk$ at level $k$, we could as well only take the union of all nerves of the cones at level $\ell$ and $\ell+1$ with $k\leq \ell\leq \maxk-1$.
+The proof of equivalence is via a mapping telescope construction, similar to \cite[Thm 4]{kerber_corbet-2023-multicover_bifiltration}.
+While this approach yields a smaller simplicial bifiltration, the complexity bounds do not change, so we omit the details.

 Finally, a natural question is the practicality of our algorithm.
 We remark that even for $k=1$, while some work has been devoted to practical aspects of computing sparsifications~\cite{blaser_brun-2019-sparse-practice,sparips,tamal_shi_wang-2019-simba,gudhi:RipsComplex,burella-2021-giotto_for_rips}, the actual practical computation is still an unresolved problem.
 We think that the natural order for a practically efficient solution would be to first identify best practices in the simpler $k=1$ case and subsequently try to adapt them to larger values of $k$.
 So, while we would be curious about the performance of our algorithm, such an evaluation seems to be premature at the moment.